 Chadarevian received his BS in mathematics from the University of Southern California in Los Angeles.

-During his 18 years at NCCI, David Colon has worked in a variety of areas including ratemaking, legislative analysis, data quality, and research.
+In over 20 years at NCCI, David Colon has worked in a variety of areas including ratemaking, legislative analysis, data quality, and research.

 Currently, he leads several research projects in the legislative practice area within the Actuarial & Economic Services Division at NCCI.

 Colon earned his bachelor’s degree in mathematics, with a minor in statistics, from Florida International University.
 He is an Associate of the Casualty Actuarial Society and a Member of the American Academy of Actuaries.

 Practice Leader and Senior Actuary, NCCI